This is the official "Guidebook" for BSA Troop 72 of Chippewa Falls,

 or pay by cash or check.
 There is an early-bird discount if

-you pay by the first meeting in January, and a late penalty if
+you pay by the end of October, and a late penalty if

-you pay after the last meeting in January:
+you pay after the Council deadline in November:

 | ANNUAL DUES AMOUNTS